-The board members will be appointed by the Minister of Health and Wellness.
+The board members will be appointed by the Minister of Justice and Public Safety.
 The Association and the Co-operative shall nominate members of the profession for appointment, as well as the public representative.
 The Department will nominate the Department representative.

 Traditional Nomination Requirements

 Will I get paid?